thundercraker/ripple-dot-net/README.md

 # Ripple.NET [![Build status](https://ci.appveyor.com/api/projects/status/w1jnx38oreo35a6b?svg=true)](https://ci.appveyor.com/project/sublimator/ripple-dot-net)

-The purpose of this code is primarily for signing transactions, and the internals may change without warning.
+The purpose of this code is primarily for signing transactions, and while the code can do a bit more than what is shown here, at this stage, it may change without warning.
 Only the Transaction signing api shown below has any guarantees.

 ## Requirements